Democratic Erosion Event Dataset (DEED)

 What is the most recent version of the dataset?

-DEED v6, which includes 5979 events related to democratic erosion and autocratic consolidation across 136 countries.
-The next version of DEED (v7) will be published in early 2025.
+DEED v7, which includes 22,507 events related to democratic erosion and autocratic consolidation across 152 countries.
 We generally publish a new DEED version every year.
 You can sign up to our listserve to receive updates about DEED.

 How much coverage does the DEED currently have?

-DEED v6 includes 5979 events related to democratic erosion and autocratic consolidation across 136 countries from 2000 to 2023.
-Countries are included in the sample if during the period of 2000 to the present, the country experienced a sufficient drop in V-Dem’s Liberal Democracy Index.
+DEED v7 includes 22,507 events related to democratic erosion and autocratic consolidation across 152 countries from 2000 to 2023.

 We are working to expand the dataset to improve coverage across countries and years that are currently underrepresented.